dixslyf/mnist-digits-nb-nn/report/report.typ

 Precision, recall, F1-score and support were computed for each class.
 Additionally, macro and weighted averages of these metrics were determined.
-A macro averages calculates a metric independently for each class and then takes the mean, treating all classes equally.
+A macro average calculates a metric independently for each class and then takes the mean, treating all classes equally.
 A weighted average accounts for the number of instances in each class when averaging the metrics, balancing the influence of each class based on its support.